-If you take on such adventure it basically means that you will take a trip couple thousand miles away from home and work in a wildlife conservation center or clinic that takes care of exotic animals common for the region.
+If you take on such adventure it basically means that you will take a trip a couple of thousand miles away from home and work in a wildlife conservation center or clinic that takes care of exotic animals common for the region.

 Primarily, students choose an externship program that will allow them to explore the biology of species they are most interested in.
-This can include marine species, primates, insects, large game mammals etc.
+This can include marine species, primates, insects, large game mammals, etc.

-But keep in mind that a handful of programs don’t offer as much material benefits and require higher expenses, especially airfare costs for remote locations (ex.
+But keep in mind that a handful of programs don’t offer as many material benefits and require higher expenses, especially airfare costs for remote locations (ex.
 Nepal, Madagascar).
 If you want to get food and housing covered, put your focus on programs that offer externships in rural areas rather than urban.

 Thirdly, the decision regarding location can be based upon the political stability of the country.
-Active wars and conflicts are still an issue in most of the exotic countries and your own security and well-being must come first.
+Active wars and conflicts are still an issue in most exotic countries and your own security and well-being must come first.

 Counting the pros and the cons of each region and location, the following are the most common places where veterinary students go on externship.

 South Africa is rather a safe place to take residence in when you use common sense.
 English is an official language so it’s quite easy to get around.
 The country offers a vast variety of species to work with.

 Costa Rica is located between South America and North America.
 It’s easily accessible, especially by USA citizens.
 With neotropical climate, the wildlife diversity is enormous.
 Students can attend aid in rainforest conservation programs or work with marine animals (ex. sea turtles).

-Kangaroos, koalas, 50 types of marine mammal, 800 bird species and 4.000 species of fish, you name it.
+Kangaroos, koalas, 50 types of marine mammals, 800 bird species, and 4.000 species of fish, you name it.
 The field of veterinary medicine is quite developed and there is a lot you can learn by taking on an externship program.